 Image Source: VillaStyling

 Image Source: Remodelaholic

 There are SO many beautiful Beach Cottage inspiration photos out there and it was really difficult narrowing them down for this post.
-I hope you enjoyed both your glass of wine and reading about this beloved design style, and that it gave you some serious inspo to add some beachy touches in your own home.
+I hope this post gave you some serious inspo to add some modern coastal touches in your own home!